Types of Degrees Robotics Engineering Majors Are Getting

 |Hispanic or Latino||6|

-Robotics Engineering appeals to people across the globe.
+Students from other countries are interested in Robotics Engineering, too.
 About 59.4% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - Saudi Arabia